-How to Make a Happy Box for Bad Days
+How to Make a Happy Box

 To start, I used a large priority mail box from the post office.
 You can get these for free!
-Then I took some wrapping paper from my birthday and cut it to size to tape onto the flaps of the box.
+Then I took some birthday wrapping paper and cut it to size to tape onto the flaps of the box.

 Here’s a closer look at what’s in the box:

-Things to Put in a Happy Box or Bad Day Box Ideas for Depression
+Things to Put in a Happy Box or Bad Day Box

 Next, here’s a list of what I put in my happy box:

 Cold Tangerines is about celebrating the happiness of everyday life and Bittersweet is about the teary and hard moments of life, so it’s nice to have both on hand depending on my mood.

-3. Bubble wrap– sometimes when I’m anxious I like popping bubble wrap.
+Sometimes when I’m anxious I like popping bubble wrap.
 It’s just a fidgety little thing you can do to distract yourself and keep your hands busy.